 Self-publishing has democratized the information market.
 Many individuals prefer to have a physical book or listen to an audiobook while exercising or driving.
 You can use online services that transform your digital book into a physical version at no cost.
 You can read your eBook aloud, transform it into an audio version, and sell it as an audiobook.

 3. Membership sites

 Sometimes, you have a lot of content that doesn’t fit in a single eBook or course.
 A way to share it with your audience is through a membership site.
 This is a website where content is placed and protected behind a member login webpage.
 This way, you can drip content to your customers each month or have it available as reference material.
-A benefit for you is that they pay you month to month, transforming it into a passive income solution.
+A benefit for you is that they pay you monthly, transforming it into a passive income solution.